After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 It is not powerful enough for a “high-tech”, but it will do a fantastic job for the aforementioned setup.

-I am usually putting it to work in tanks with a great variety of species that don’t have an empty spot on the substrate.
+I am usually putting it to work in tanks with a great variety of species that also don’t have an empty spot on the substrate.

-It has the usual chest of features that the Current USA fixtures are famous for.
+Anyway, this lighting fixture has the usual chest of features that the Current USA fixtures are famous for.

-All good additions to a display tank.
+All good show-off features for a display freshwater tank.

 Eliminating that common nuisance is a really valuable feature, I must say.